-For employees under defined benefit pension plans, pension costs are recorded based on actuarial calculations.
 For employees under defined contribution pension plans, pension costs are recorded based on the actual contributions made to employees' individual pension accounts during their service periods.

 Expense Recognition

 The costs of providing services are recognized as incurred.
 The cost includes incentives to third party dealers for inducing business which are payable when the end user enters into an airtime contract.